Crafting the perfect email is more than just visual design, it also needs to be optimized for email delivery.

 8 ways to avoid your emails being marked as spam

 1. Have a clear and concise subject line

 Make sure that your email subject line isn't misleading.
 Tell your customers why they are receiving this email and the value they'll get from opening it.
 This encourages customers to open your emails and read what's inside.

 - We've saved your shopping cart for you

 - Looks like you've forgotten something 🙈

 - Just in case you want to take another look

 - Hey Sam, you left this behind

-Customizing your Send From Name is a simple and effective way to help your customers recognize your email and entice them to open.
-Try using your store name, your staff names or even a combination of both.
+Customizing your email domain is an effective way to help your customers recognize your email and entice them to open.

 3. Timing is important